 Discover Tanzania’s natural beauty as you travel from the coast to the interior grasslands.
 Experience African traditions, spot incredible wildlife on safari, and work on a community service project.

-But first, your adventure begins in Tanzania’s capital, Dar es Salaam, where you will explore the city on a bike tour with visits to markets, coffee brewers, food vendors, and artists.
+Your adventure begins in Tanzania’s capital, Dar es Salaam, where you will explore the city on a bike tour with visits to markets, coffee brewers, food vendors, and artists.
 As your journey unfolds, you will witness the country’s changing landscapes and breathtaking beauty.
 Travel to Arusha to take in the majestic views of Mount Kilimanjaro, the highest mountain in Africa.
-You will learn about traditional African culture and arts while meeting with educators, artists, and musicians.
-You will also learn basic Swahili language skills and practice with your host family and local Tanzanians.
-Participate in a series of community service projects such as teaching English, renovating a school, or planting 500 cashew trees, one of the local cash crops.
+Learn about traditional African cultures and arts while meeting with educators, artists, and musicians, and gain basic Swahili language skills that you can practice with your host family and local Tanzanians.
+Participate in a series of community service projects such as teaching English, renovating a school, or planting cashew trees, one of the local cash crops.

-Experience the vast differences between urban and rural Tanzania as well as the country’s diverse ethnic communities through two homestays.
+Discover the vast differences between urban and rural Tanzania as well as the country’s diverse ethnic communities through two homestays.
 During your first homestay in the village of Stahabu, you will learn about the role of Islam in Tanzanian culture and sail in a traditional dhow along the beach.
-A Maasai tribe will welcome you into its community for your second homestay, where you will camp in a group of mud huts, known as boma.
+A Maasai tribe will welcome you into its community for your second homestay, where you will camp in a mud hut, known as boma.
 In the morning, herd goats with your host family and learn traditional beading for making Maasai jewelry; then, in the evening, sit under the stars around a campfire discussing important issues that impact indigenous communities.